 - Tax credit for diversity: Apply for the Work Opportunity Tax Credit (WOTC) with this list of services that can secure minority-specific tax credits.

-- Funding and financing: Resources for grants, loans, and investments, including information on Black-owned banks and similar institutions.
+- Funding and financing: Access resources for grants, loans, and investments, including information on Black-owned banks and similar institutions.

-Read on for more information in each of these six areas, including easy-to-follow links on how to take advantage of these opportunities.
+Read on for more information in these six areas, including easy-to-follow links on how to take advantage of these opportunities.

 Training & Certifications for Black-owned Businesses

-Getting certified as a minority-owned or Black-owned small business can open doors to certain government and private sector business and economic growth programs and opportunities.
+Certification as a minority-owned or Black-owned small business can open doors to certain government and private sector business and economic growth programs.
 It can also open up access to financial resources to expand your business.
-Here is a list of training and certification programs and how to apply:
+Here is a list of training and certification programs with links to the relevant application forms:

 - U.S. Small Business Administration Minority-owned Business Certification: Use this process to get certified as an 8(a) minority-owned small business.